Danetello/Automod_txt/readme.md

 - Identify the needs of your mod, such as which .locres and style files you will use.
 - Create the template in the corresponding folder (Style, CodeStrings or Content) by copying and then editing the example .csv.
 It may take some time but you only need to do it once.
 - Run the the corresponding .bat to launch the tool.
 The tool will automatically make the mod for you as well.
 - Take your created mod in the `./Template` folder, or where you specified it in the `./Database/resources.py` file.
 Rename to what you want.
+(Though it shouldn't be needed as it will follow the name of the template)
-- You can edit multiple style files, of different types, into one mod, but for .locres there is only one and thus having multiple variations will overwrite each other.
+- You can edit and have multiple style files, of different types, into one mod, but for .locres, each file is handled separately, one template per file, so one file per mod (You can merge the 2 mods after without issues).